 15 Fascinating Facts About David Bowie

 The music industry lost one of its most iconic artists when David Bowie passed away from liver cancer on January 10, 2016.
 Bowie’s death came as a surprise to music fans around the world, as he kept his diagnosis quiet.
 Which isn’t all that surprising when you consider the often-elusive nature of Bowie over the years.
-Here are 15 things you might not have known about David Bowie, on what would have been his 72nd birthday.
+Here are 15 things you might not have known about David Bowie, who was born on January 8, 1947.

-1. He changed his name so he wouldn't be confused with Davy Jones of The Monkees.
+1. David Bowie changed his name so he wouldn't be confused with Davy Jones of The Monkees.

 Lovely David Bowie letter to a 14 yr old American fan, 1967.
 "I hope one day to go to America". pic.twitter.com/YtbA7K8hu1